Resources

 The “Amman-Berlin Declaration on Global Disability Inclusion” is one of the most significant outcomes of the GDS 2025.
 The Declaration marks an important milestone for advancing the rights of persons with disabilities worldwide.
 It contains strong commitments for disability-inclusive international development cooperation and humanitarian action.
 The declaration also emphasizes the importance of meaningful engagement of OPDs and aims to foster impactful partnerships.

 Prior to the Summit the Declaration was shared with a broad circle of countries and institutions with the aim to encourage their endorsement of the Declaration.
-This has resulted in an incredible amount of more than 90 endorsements by governments and international organizations already during the time of the summit.
+This has resulted in an incredible 100 endorsements by governments and international organizations already during the time of the summit.
 Endorsement is still possible beyond the event.
 You can find a full list of endorsements below.

 Among the Declaration’s commitments to disability inclusion are two specific targets for international development cooperation.
 According to these, actors endorsing the declaration will: